 Address management functionality on organizational accounts gives you a new address record when the account address is updated, and an address change history in the address related list.

 Turning on address management for organizational accounts is also required to use an address verification service.
 About those services...

-NPSP lets you verify addresses as you enter them in Salesforce using one of three address verification APIs (Cicero API, Google Geocoding API, SmartyStreets API) or your own API.
+NPSP can verify addresses as you enter them in Salesforce using one of three address verification APIs (Cicero API, Google Geocoding API, SmartyStreets API) or your own API.

 If you aren’t familiar with APIs, or application programming interfaces, they’re tools that allow two applications to share data — in this case, address data between verification services and Salesforce.

 The three address verification APIs have different considerations including complexity and cost.
-We recommend researching each before making your decision.
+Research each before making your decision.

-Once you've set up NPSP for address verification, NPSP automatically:
+Once you set up NPSP for address verification, NPSP automatically:

 - Checks to see if addresses exist when you try to add them.

 - Standardizes addresses for you (for example, converts any "Street" to "St" in the saved record).